mab253/software-interventions-spring22/assignments/week2.md

 For the other idea, what are some examples of event-driven functions that could operate within your design?
 Try and list at least 3.

-* also - did you want to customize your 11ty site a little bit more?
+also - did you want to customize your 11ty site a little bit more? optional!